commashy/Cleaning_Robot/README.md

 ## **Usage**

 To use the cleaning robot, simply include the **`cleaning_robot.h`** header file and call the appropriate functions with the relevant parameters.
 The robot's behavior is based on the given map, so make sure to provide a valid map as input.

-## **License**

-This code is licensed under the MIT License, which is included in the repository.
-Feel free to use it for personal or commercial projects.